-Labuan Island is one of three tax-free islands in Malaysia, thus all goods sold over here are free of Malaysian tax.
+Labuan Island is one of three duty-free islands in Malaysia, thus all goods sold over here are free of Malaysian tax.
 In 1990, to further bolster the island’s status, Pulau Labuan was designated an international offshore financial centre.

-Aside from financial services, Labuan Island is also a hub for the oil and gas industry, providing refining and support services to rigs scattered on the western seaboard of Borneo.
+Aside from financial services, Labuan is also a hub for the oil and gas industry, providing refining and support services to rigs scattered on the western seaboard of Borneo.

 History & background

 >> More on the history of Labuan Island

-The ethnic composition is predominantly Malay (Kedayan and Bruneian Malays), with a sizeable Chinese minority and growing Indian community and it feels quite cosmopolitan, especially in Bandar Labuan (formerly Victoria), the main town and port.
+The island’s ethnic composition is predominantly Malay (Kedayan and Bruneian Malays), with a sizeable Chinese minority and growing Indian community and it feels quite cosmopolitan, especially in Bandar Labuan (formerly Victoria), the main town and port.